 “Luciën’s extensive experience in both executive and operational roles, as well as his deep understanding of both the renal and cardiovascular space, will be invaluable to Xeltis as we bring our transformative vascular implants to market,”

 Commenting on his appointment, Luciën van Os said:

 “Xeltis’ groundbreaking vascular implant technology represents a significant improvement on standard of care available to hemodialysis and cardiovascular patients.
 I look forward to working with the management team closely as key trials progress over the coming months.”

 Xeltis is a medtech company developing transformative implants that enable the natural creation of living and long-lasting vessels and valves.
 Xeltis’ devices seek to address the limitations of currently available options for the millions of people requiring hemodialysis access grafts or cardiovascular replacements every year.

-The Company’s proprietary endogenous tissue restoration (ETR) platform utilizes an a within and around it, before gradually being absorbed and leaving new, living and long-lasting vessels and valves in place.
+The Company’s proprietary endogenous tissue restoration (ETR) platform utilizes an advanced polymer implant which regenerates the patient’s own tissue within and around it, before gradually being absorbed and leaving new, living and long-lasting vessels and valves in place.
 Xeltis’ devices currently under clinical development include aXessTM, implantable blood vessels for hemodialysis vascular access; XABGTM for coronary artery bypass graft (CABG) surgery; and Xplore 2TM for pediatric pulmonary heart valve replacement.
 Xeltis’ technology has high potential to be applied to other major vascular and cardiovascular diseases and represents a transformative technology for vascular and valve implants.

 Xeltis is based in The Netherlands and the USA.
 Its investors include DaVita Venture Group, EQT Life Sciences, Kurma Partners, VI Partners, and Ysios Capital, as well as Grand Pharma Group and several public and private investors.